RuterNo/adt-doc/docs/operational-api.md

 following properties:

 1. `code`, a service deviation code describing the type of deviation:
-   1. `DELAY`, indicating a delayed journey start.
+   * `DELAY`, indicating a delayed journey start.
-   2. `NO_SERVICE`, indicating a line, stop point or journey will not be serviced by the operator.
+   * `NO_SERVICE`, indicating a line, stop point or journey will not be serviced by the operator.
-   3. `NO_SIGN_ON`, indicating a journey will be serviced by the operator, but the servicing vehicle will not be signing on.
+   * `NO_SIGN_ON`, indicating a journey will be serviced by the operator, but the servicing vehicle will not be signing on.
+   * `BYPASS`, indicating that certain calls in a journey will be bypassed by the operator.
 2. `reason`, a structure containing the [reason code](#service-deviation-reason-codes) for the deviation and an optional `comment` describing further details about the reason.
    The comment is for internal use by PTO and PTA and is not used for travel information.